Gargtanisha11/my_youtube/README.md

 # search bar
  - api call for suggestions
- - optimisize it by calling only if key press time is more tham 200ms
+ - Debouncing :- optimisize it by calling only if key press time is more tham 200ms
- - store the previous suggestions in redux slice (suggestion slice ) so that use it if same query ask
+ - Caching :- store the previous suggestions in redux slice (suggestion slice ) so that use it if same query ask
  - we can also optimize it by set the size of slice so that it eliminate the old query suggestion
 # live chat using mockdata
  - By api polling